CSIRT-MU/edu-resources/README.md

 ## Authors

-This list was compiled by Valdemar Švábenský and Jan Vykopal, the members of the [*CSIRT-MU team*](https://csirt.muni.cz/) at the [Masaryk University](https://muni.cz).
+This list was compiled and is maintained by Valdemar Švábenský and Jan Vykopal, the members of the [CSIRT-MU team](https://csirt.muni.cz/) at the [Masaryk University](https://muni.cz).

 ## Licence